Where are the Department of Dance offices and studios?

 How do I sign up for the Dance Minor?

 Once you have completed a minimum of 45 credits, have taken at least one Dance course, and have declared a major you can sign up for the Dance Minor.
 The UW now requires that students declare all minors with their major adviser.
 If you have questions about the minor and desire some advising support, please make an appointment with the Department of Dance advisor to discuss your questions.
 The advising office is located in Meany 256 and there are advising sign up times posted outside the office.

 How do I apply to be a Dance Major?

-The University of Washington Dance Program offers a dance major with options in creative studies or dance studies leading to a Bachelor of Arts degree.
+The University of Washington Department of Dance offers a dance major with options in creative studies or dance studies leading to a Bachelor of Arts degree.
 The curriculum for both major tracks offers a highly integrated course of study with a rigorous balance between creative work and academic study.

 The Creative Studies curriculum offers an in-depth study of dance as an art form and cultural practice.
 Students are given the opportunity to explore dance from several analytical and methodological frameworks: technical, creative, historical, cultural, aesthetic, pedagogical and scientific, resulting in a rigorous blance between creative work and academic study.
 Ballet and modern dance are the primary techniques, along with classes in non-western dance forms, social dance, integrated dance, somatic practices and jazz.

 Current UW students may apply to the major during the autumn, winter or spring term.
 Students interested in applying to the Creative Studies Dance Major must have a minimum 2.00 cumulative GPA, be registered in ballet or modern technique and must have completed Dance 250 or 251.
 Interested students are also encouraged to meet with the Dance Program adviser to discuss the applicants dance background, time to degree and any other pertinent issues or questions related to the major.